ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-edge-gateway-cluster.md

 The gateway cluster might host, for example, a Juniper® vSRX, Fortinet® FortiGate® or other third-party router or firewall.
 You can control which VLANs are associated with the router or firewall that is running on it through the [gateway appliance](/docs/gateway-appliance?topic=gateway-appliance-about#firewall) configurations.

-The gateway cluster must not be mixed with the NSX edge cluster, which consists of VMware NSX™ edge transport nodes.
+The gateway cluster must not be mixed with the NSX edge cluster, which consists of VMware NSX® edge transport nodes.
 The gateway cluster provides compute capacity for hosting Juniper vSRX, Fortinet FortiGate, or other third-party routers or firewalls.
 The VLAN routing can be controlled by [gateway appliance configuration](/docs/gateway-appliance?topic=gateway-appliance-managing-vlans-and-gateway-appliances) though {{site.data.keyword.cloud_notm}} Classic portal.
 {: important}

 ## Deploying a gateway cluster with NSX